Tiffydidit/Review-Work-/week5.md

 JS for kids is great and Troy gave me a lot of things to work on.

 I'm just doing something everynight to keep myself in the game.

+I've learned some SQL and am solidifying my knowledge of objects.